 The crankshaft must be designed or checked for at least two crank positions.
 Firstly, when the crankshaft is subjected to maximum bending moment and secondly when the crankshaft is subjected to maximum twisting moment or torque.

 The following procedure may be adopted for designing a crankshaft.

 1. First of all, find the magnitude of the various loads on the crankshaft.

 2. Determine the distances between the supports and their position with respect to the loads.

-3. For the sake of simplicity and also for safety, the shaft is considered to be supported at the centres of the bearings and all the forces and reactions to be acting at these points.
+3. For the sake of simplicity and also for safety, the shaft is considered to be supported at the centers of the bearings and all the forces and reactions to be acting at these points.
 The distances between the supports depend on the length of the bearings, which in turn depend on the diameter of the shaft because of the allowable bearing pressures.

 4. The thickness of the cheeks or webs is assumed to be from 0.4 ds to 0.6 ds, where ds is the diameter of the shaft.
-It may also be taken as 0.22D to 0.32 D, where D is the bore of cylinder in mm.
+It may also be taken as 0.22D to 0.32 D, where D is the bore of the cylinder in mm.

 5. Now calculate the distances between the supports.